daleonpz/Research-Project/chapter2.md

 **Measuring angular displacement**
 In order to move the follower to a defined angular position, the CY-521 board is used.
 The CY-521 has an accelerometer and a gyroscope.
-The accelerometer works by measuring the components of gravity in the diferrent axis, taking the "earth" or gravity acceleration as reference.
+The accelerometer works by measuring the components of gravity in the different axis, taking the "earth" or gravity acceleration as reference.
 On the other hand, the gyroscope measures angular speed relative to itself or own rotation, using the inertial force called the Coriolis effect.

 With that information we could estimate the angular position of follower.
 However, the values from the accelerometer are not taking into account because the gravity vector is parallel to the Y-axis.
-It is important to note that we want to measure relative rotations, thus in the inital position the angle will always be $0$.
+It is important to note that we want to measure relative rotations, thus in the initial position the angle will always be $0$.

 The gyroscope measures angular speed in all axis, in particular the angular speed in  Y-axis or  $\omega_{y}$.